 Many customers who have previously employed unprofessional ‘old school’ tree surgeons will be unaware of modern ways of practice and may have succumbed to the suggestion to ‘lop the top off’ a tree.
 Usually this is the worst possible action.
 When a tree is topped, depending on its species and health, the following problems can occur:

 Unfortunately, many tree owners and contractors are unaware of these reactions to over-pruning.
 However, a tree does not heal.
 It can merely attempt to heal over a saw cut or broken branch and it does it at a very slow pace.
-This is why it is important to choose a professional and experienced tree surgeon.
+This is why choosing a professional and experienced tree surgeon is important.